-Grade 10 Essential Mathematics learners in Half Course II will develop critical-thinking skills by analyzing puzzles and games involving spatial reasoning.
-They will develop spatial sense relating to triangles by demonstrating an understanding of manipulating and applying formulas related to the Pythagorean theorem and the primary trigonometric ratios, and they will demonstrate an understanding of transformations, angles, and lines.
-Learners will develop skills to make informed consumer decisions using proportional reasoning involving unit pricing and currency exchange.
-They will also develop spatial sense by demonstrating an understanding of transformations, angles, and lines.
+Grade 10 Essential Mathematics learners in the full course will develop critical-thinking skills by analyzing puzzles and games involving spatial reasoning.
+They will develop spatial sense through direct and indirect measurement, and they will demonstrate an understanding of the Système International (SI) and the American and British imperial systems by describing the relationships for units of length, area, volume, capacity, and mass.
+Learners will convert units of measurements between all systems, and they will manipulate and apply formulas involving perimeter and area.
+They will develop spatial sense relating to triangles by demonstrating an understanding of manipulating and applying formulas related to the Pythagorean theorem and the primary trigonometric ratios, as well as an understanding of transformations, angles, and lines.
+Learners will demonstrate an understanding of employment earnings by calculating gross and net pay, as well as manipulating and applying formulas related to income.
+They will develop skills to make informed consumer decisions using proportional reasoning involving unit pricing and currency exchange.